ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Altibase SSL TLS User's Guide.md

 It is recommended to use Java 1.8.0_351 or later to conveniently implement the client Java application through the SSL.
 Java 1.8.0_351 or later is recommended for the following reasons:

-- It is possible to use the TLS 1.3 cipher algorithms without a specific setting in Java 1.8.0_351 or later.
+- TLS 1.3 cipher algorithms can be used without a specific setting in Java 1.8.0_351 or later.

 - Since  Java 1.8.0_261 it supports TLS 1.3.
 However, the following setting is required to use TLS 1.3.